discord/discord-interactions-js/README.md

 npm install discord-interactions
 ```

-## Usage
+## Interactions Usage

-Use the `InteractionType` and `InteractionResponseType` enums to figure out how to respond to a webhook.
+Use the `InteractionType` and `InteractionResponseType` enums to figure out how to respond to an interactions' webhook.

 Use `verifyKey` to check a request signature: